Sponges

 Velvety Red Sponge

-Velvety Red Sponge, Vancouver Island, BCThe Velvety Red Sponge can be found from Alaska to California, you can see it at low tide in most parts of the Pacific Northwest coastal region.
-The velvety red sponge is a red to an orange sponge that can grow more than 1 meter across.
+Sponges, Vancouver Island, BCThe Velvety Red Sponge can be found from Alaska to California, you can see it at low tide in most parts of the Pacific Northwest coastal region.
+The velvety red sponge is a red to orange sponge that can grow more than 1 meter across.
 It has a soft, smooth, but very tough surface that has many small star-like holes scattered around its surface.
 Read More….

 Leave a Reply